How many classes have you enrolled you child for? 'Comparison - Part 3'.

-A mom of a 5-year-old talking in a group of moms- "I keep her very busy.
-She is enrolled for Ballet, Bollywood dance, Jazz, swimming and gymnastics' and of course her regular coaching class for English and Math."
+A mom of a 5-year-old talking during the evening walk- "I keep her very busy.
+She is enrolled for ballet, Bollywood dance, Jazz, swimming and gymnastics' and of course her regular coaching class for English and Math."

-"Common Yaa, haven't you seen everybody goes and it will give her an edge", pat came the reply.
+"Common Yaa, haven't you seen everybody around, and it will give her an edge," pat came the reply.

 "Edge over?"
 I asked.

-I was ready to faint, but I managed a croak - "But you can teach her these and make her get into regular study hours.
-Are you working? (understandably she doesn't get enough time on her hand to sit with her child."
+I was ready to faint, but I managed a croak - "But you can teach her and make her get into regular study hours.
+Are you working? (understandably, she doesn't get enough time on her hand to sit with her child."

 She chirped animatedly- “No. I don't work.
 It's just that 'she doesn't listen to me.
 When the homework comes from the coaching class, she is more organized."

-A child doesn't listen to her parents and that parent needs an external institution to help her listen and regularize her life, introduce schedule and make her sit.
+A child doesn't listen to her parents, and that parent needs an external institution to help her listen and regularize her life, introduce a schedule and make her sit.
 Is it a parent's success or failure?
 I wondered.

-Are we so short of time, energy and willingness or parental control that 'external coaching institutions' have become a need at the age of 3,4 and 5?
+Are we so short of time, energy and willingness, or parental control that 'external coaching institutions' have become a need at the age of three, four, and five?
 Don't we know our alphabets, shapes, and numbers?
 What is the missing link?
 Is it our own ambitiousness which we are transferring on our children?
 I am in for all kinds of coaching when needed.
 I took math tuition in 9th grade too.
 But preschool?